Chesapeake, VA

 Frequently Asked Questions

-What are the safest neighborhoods in Chesapeake?
+What types of crime are most common in Chesapeake?

-Is Chesapeake a good place to live?
+Is Chesapeake a good place to buy a home from a safety standpoint?